sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/asia/india/README.md

 Check `img/` for all records.

+## Krishna - Mahabharata War 3067 BCE

+Stephen Knapp, in "Advancements of Ancient India's Vedic Culture", provides a compelling account for why Krishna can be dated to around 3100 BC, including:
+- astronomical analysis to date the Kurukshetra War precisely to 3067 BCE
+- Aryabhatta (mathematician) Kali-yuga duration calculation
+- Mohenjo-Daro tablet referencing Krishna

+## Sinking of Dwarka, Mausala Parva, 3031 BCE

+"The Mausala Parva (lit.
+Episode of Flails)[1][2] is the sixteenth of the eighteen episodes of the ancient Indian epic Mahabharata... the Mausala Parva describes the demise of Krishna in the 36th year after the Kurukshetra War had ended, the submersion of Dvaraka under the sea, the death of Balarama by drowning in the sea, Vasudeva's death, and a civil war fought among the Yadava clan that killed many of them."
+[8]

+36 years after the Kurukshetra War would put the sinking of Dwarka at 3031 BCE.

 ## North India Flood Remnants (2000 - 1900 BC)

 There is a research paper by BB Lal (presented at ICHR) which dates a flood to 2000 - 1900 BC using carbon dating.
 It ascribes it to the Manu Flood story, but this is unlikely, given the original Manu flood is stated to have started the golden age.